 More to Explore

-By 1914, when war began in Europe, New Mexico had only been a state for just two years, but it was open to the wider world, as it always had been.
+By 1914, when war began in Europe, New Mexico had only been a state for just two years.
+Despite the relative freshness of its entry into the Union, it was nevertheless open to the wider world, as it always had been.
 Chinese immigrants had come to the United States in the nineteenth-century seeking economic opportunity.
 Many worked tirelessly building the railways in the west that linked the region to the Midwest and East Coast.
 Others, however, pursued business endeavors of various kinds.
-Chinese immigrants tended to experience discrimination, not only in everyday life but also as enshrined in law, but this did not stop Chinese settlement in the western United States.
+Chinese immigrants tended to experience discrimination, not only in everyday life but also as enshrined in law.
+This did not stop Chinese settlement in the western United States.
 Finding a home in California—San Francisco in particular is famous for its Chinatown—many found opportunities further afield from the Golden State.
 Some found New Mexico to be a good place to live, work, and raise families.
 One such immigrant was Kim Fong.

-What Kim Fong made of this brutal is unknown.
-President, Woodrow Wilson appeared committed to a policy of national neutrality, which matched the popular insistence upon neutrality.
+What Kim Fong made of this brutality is unknown.
+President, Woodrow Wilson appeared committed to a policy of national neutrality, which matched the popular mood in the country at the time.
 This isolationist mentality was badly shaken as the German Empire launched a campaign of total war that involved targeting civilians and civilian enterprise on land and the high seas.
-Poison gas, the sinking of civilian passenger liners, mass executions of civilians, and the first aerial bombing raids in history began to horrify the world and earn the ire even of neutral countries.
-The feeling that “something must be done” to stop the Germans intensified after the 7 May 1915 sinking of the RMS Lusitania—a commercial passenger lining carrying many US citizens and Britons.
+Poison gas, the sinking of civilian passenger liners, mass executions of civilians, and the first aerial bombing raids in history horrified the world and earned the ire of neutral countries.
+The feeling that “something must be done” to stop the Germans intensified after the May 7, 1915 sinking of the RMS Lusitania—a commercial passenger liner carrying many US citizens and Britons.
 Britain and France contributed to the change in public opinion about the war by increasing pressure on Washington to join the great cause.
 The sinking of other civilian ships, carrying US and British citizens, as well as the German Empire’s attempt to meddle in in the Mexican Revolution between 1915 and 1917 further weakened the American resolve to remain strictly neutral.

 I was assigned to 1st class Private Co.
 A. 356th Infantry.
 Although I kept up the fight in the trenches, from start to finish, except a slight scratch on my finger I was not injured in any way.